This man doesn’t need much of an introduction, but we will give him one anyway.

 Gale Sayers came into the National Football League in 1965 as the fourth overall pick out of the University of Kansas.
 He brought the nickname, “The Kansas Comet” with him to the NFL.

 He was recognized as an All-American twice at Kansas.

 In 68 games with the Bears from 1965-1971, he ran for 4,956 yards and 39 touchdowns on 991 carries.
 He also reeled in 112 receptions for 1,307 yards and nine touchdowns in that span.

 He took eight returns back for scores (six kickoffs and two punts) during his career in the NFL.

 He holds the NFL records for most touchdowns in a rookie season (22 in 1965), most touchdowns in a game (6, tied with Nevers and Jones), highest career kickoff return average (30.6), and most return touchdowns in a game (2, tied with many players).

-I had a chance to catch up with Gale this past week and he talked about his playing days, if his relationship with teammate Brian Piccolo was portrayed correctly in Brian’s Song, his foundation (Gale Sayers Center) and much more.
+I had a chance to catch up with Gale last April and he talked about his playing days, if his relationship with teammate Brian Piccolo was portrayed correctly in Brian’s Song, his foundation (Gale Sayers Center) and much more.

 Q: What do you miss most about now compared to when you were playing football?
 What part of the game do you miss the most?

 A: Today’s players are walking corporations.
 Its much bigger business today and players are instant multi-millionaires.
 There is much more pressure on today’s players as well.
 When I played most players had part time jobs in the off season.
 When I played the fans probably had easier access to players.
 I miss the closeness I felt to the fan base when we played at Wrigley.
 The fans were so close to the field it made for a unique experience.